presidioforts/scratchfiles/finalversino.md

-### Transition Plan Note

-#### Hello Chandra,
+Hello Chandra,
-Thanks for setting up the meeting with Paul.
-As discussed, as part of my new role, the following tasks will be transitioned to Break-Fix leads to streamline support operations and ensure clear ownership:
+Thank you for setting up the meeting with Paul.
+As discussed, in line with my new role, the following tasks will be transitioned to the Break-Fix leads to streamline support operations and ensure clear ownership:

 * **DevOps Ticket Handling:**
   Customer-initiated DevOps ticket handling, previously escalated directly to me, will now be systematically routed to Break-Fix leads for initial triage and necessary resolution.